 Stop 1: Domaine Régional Solvay

-Just twenty minutes south of Brussels lie the expansive Domaine Régional Solvay is a wonderful spot for a crisp winter's walk.
+Just twenty minutes south of Brussels lies the expansive Domaine Régional Solvay, a wonderful spot for a crisp winter's walk.
 In the heart of the park sits the 19th century Château de La Hulpe which, during non-COVID times, is open for exploring and venue-booking.

 Stop 2: Villers Abbey

 The ruins of Villers Abbey are stunning - you can wander freely through much of the grounds and envision what it may have looked like in its heyday.
 We felt the information provided was very limited.
 The grounds are sprawling, and many old buildings are all around for exploring.
 We stepped inside the old cathedral (we think), as well as the jail and the Abbot's Palace.
 The rest, while exquisite, was not identified.